The Nanotechnology Quiz

 12 / 50

-12. The main purpose of epitaxy is to
+12. The energy of a free particle is proportional to

 13 / 50